Professor of Biology

 Byrne, L.B., P. Grewal.
 2008.Introduction to Ecological Landscaping: A holistic description and framework to guide the study and management of urban landscape parcels.
 Cities and the Environment 1(2): article 3, 20 pp. pdf

-2015. forthcoming.
+2015.
 Invited talk.
 Pedagogy for the pedosphere: Soil organisms and the ecosystem service of education.
-Annual meeting of the Ecological Society of America.
+Annual meeting of the Ecological Society of America. abstract

-2015. forthcoming.
+2015.
 Invited talk.
 Urban Soil Ecology: Progress and Future Potential for Science and Sustainability.
-Annual meeting of the Ecological Society of America.
+Annual meeting of the Ecological Society of America. abstract

 2014.
 Can soil organisms become our best teachers?
 Exploring soil biodiversity as an ecosystem service provider of excellent environmental education.
 First Global Soil Biodiversity Conference.
 Dijon, France. abstract

 2013.
 Designing soil biodiversity zoo exhibits enhances student learning about soil ecology and biodiversity.
-Biannual meeting of the Soil Ecology Society.
+Biennial meeting of the Soil Ecology Society.
 Camden, NJ.

 2012.
 Urban landscape ecology and management for conservation biological control in lawns and gardens.
 Annual meeting of the Ecological Society of America. abstract